Zayd-Waves/mellow-dex/README.md

 In anticipation for the upcoming Pokémon [Sun and Moon](http://www.serebii.net/sunmoon/) games, ol' Professor Zayd here decided it was time to make a fancy new Pokédex.

 ## The Data
 I want this application to store all the Pokémon-related information for the **current main series games only**.
-So as of August 2016, that means all 726 Pokémon, every ability, every move.
+So as of August 2016, that means information for 726 Pokémon as well as every ability and move accessible in Pokemon X, Y, Alpha Sapphire and Omega Ruby.
 This will change as time goes on.

 As tempting as it is to store all the data on a web server, my original goal was to provide a pokedex with all the data you'll need bundled up with it.
 There is a *ton* of information that needs to be stored though, so efficiency is key.
 But since I can totally see myself regretting this later on down the line, a forked, lighter-weight version of the Pokédex is likely.